colezmann/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd: changes the working directory to the user's home directory ls -l: displays current directory contents in a long format ls -la: displays current directory contents (including hidden files) in a long format ls -lna: displays current directory contents in long format, with user and group IDs displayed numerically, and hidden files(starting with .) mkdir /tmp/my_first_directory/: creates a directory in the /tmp/ directory mv /tmp/betty /tmp/my_first_directory/betty: moves the file 'betty' from /tmp to /tmp/my_first_directory rm /tmp/my_first_directory/betty: deletes the file 'betty' rm /tmp/my_first_directory: deletes the directory 'my_first_directory' cd -: changes the working directory to the previous one
+cd: changes the working directory to the user's home directory ls -l: displays current directory contents in a long format ls -la: displays current directory contents (including hidden files) in a long format ls -lna: displays current directory contents in long format, with user and group IDs displayed numerically, and hidden files (starting with .) mkdir /tmp/my_first_directory/: creates a directory in the /tmp/ directory mv /tmp/betty /tmp/my_first_directory/betty: moves the file 'betty' from /tmp to /tmp/my_first_directory rm /tmp/my_first_directory/betty: deletes the file 'betty' rm /tmp/my_first_directory: deletes the directory 'my_first_directory' cd -: changes the working directory to the previous one ls -la . .. /boot: lists all files (including hidden files) in the current directory, the parent of the working directory and the '/boot' directory (in this order) in long format